-We understand that meeting Northern Ireland's collective renewable energy ambitions can only be achieved through significant collaboration and partnership working.
+We understand that meeting Northern Ireland's collective renewable energy ambitions can only be achieved through deep collaboration and partnership working.

-That's why we undertook an extensive engagement process, led by our Board, to codevelop a vision for the future with our employees and our partners across government, industry and society.
+That's why we have undertaken an extensive engagement process, led by our Board, to co-develop a vision for the future with our employees and our partners across government, industry and society.